-The final appearance of the shorn alpaca is important when judging the alpaca's conformation, aesthetics and potential as breeding stock.
+The final appearance of the sheared alpaca is important when judging the alpaca's conformation, aesthetics and potential as breeding stock.

-The blanket of fleece must conform to established standards when submitted for processing or judging at a show.
+The blanket (or firsts) must conform to established standards when submitted for processing or judging at a show.

 While some ranchers have developed the expertise to shear their own animals, most leave this job to a professional.
 With the help of many volunteers, shearing day is a day we look forward to with great joy - and are thrilled when the day is over!
 Some fleeces are set aside to be shown at competitions, the rest will be sent off to be processed into yarn, socks, and rugs.

-On shearing day, we also trim toe nails, give the annual CDT shot (to keep their immune system in good condition) and trim the top knot.
+On shearing day, we also trim toe nails, give the annual CDT shot (to keep their immune system in good condition) and trim the top knot (that's my job) .

-The real work begins after shearing when the blankets and necks (also called firsts and seconds) are first skirted and then sorted.
+The real work begins after shearing when the blankets and necks (also called firsts and seconds) are first skirted, picked free of vegetation, and then sorted.
 Skirting eliminates the part of the fleece that simply doesn't belong there.
 This is a skill easily learned.
 More time consuming is the "picking free of vegetation" part.
 If you want nice yarn, you better pick out - by hand - all the burrs, fox tails and other vegetation that doesn't belong there.